TryoSag/chronicle-next/rdiary.md

 I make more complete the user feedback on register form.
 Start the user actions to make some interactions on the db.
 I need to delete or update the deprecated components and types.

+# day 5 (28/2/25)

+I create the login and register actions and add response on the differents results.
+Refactor feedback on register Form to have only one feedback object with the different info.
+Add token action and token set on Local storage on register.
+Refactor home to redirect the user if was a valid token on the localstorage.